cayasso/primus.io/README.md

 ### Sending and receiving events.

-Socket.IO allows you to emit and receive custom events.
-Besides `connect`, `message` and `disconnect`, you can emit custom events:
+Primus.IO allows you to emit and receive custom events:

 #### Server